lucksyatudu/zania_pdf_chatbot/README.md

 3. How you would have made your code more modular, scalable and production grade

-    - Use of better error handeling and input validation
+    - Use of better error handling and input validation
     - Logging
-    - Modularization of frontend and backend codes to handle different functions in seperate files
+    - Modularization of frontend and backend codes to handle different functions in separate files

 4. A video or demo of your program in action.